piccobit/semver/README.md

 ## Package Versions

-There are three major versions fo the `semver` package.
+There are four major versions for the `semver` package.

+* 4.x.x is the new stable and active version.
+This version fixes some issues with prereleases and uses now the official regular expression recommended by [semver.org](https://semver.org).
+It has a similar API to the v3 releases.
+The development of this version is on the master branch.
+There are API breaking changes from v3, all receivers are now using a pointer.
+  The documentation for this version is below.
-* 3.x.x is the new stable and active version.
+* 3.x.x is the previous stable version.
 This version is focused on constraint compatibility for range handling in other tools from other languages.
 It has a similar API to the v1 releases.
-The development of this version is on the master branch.
-The documentation for this version is below.
+This version lives on the [3.x branch](https://github.com/piccobit/semver/tree/3.x).
 * 2.x was developed primarily for [dep](https://github.com/golang/dep).
 There are
   no tagged releases and the development was performed by [@sdboyer](https://github.com/sdboyer).
   There are API breaking changes from v1.
 This version lives on the [2.x branch](https://github.com/Masterminds/semver/tree/2.x).